EquitySight

 1. Why I publish my methodology

-This page documents how EquitySight produces the numbers you see on the site — and, just as importantly, which of those numbers are real measured data and which are estimates.
-I think you deserve to know the difference before you rely on anything here.
+This page documents how EquitySight produces the numbers you see on the site, and which of those numbers are measured data versus estimates.
+You deserve to know the difference before you rely on anything here.

 I publish the methodology because:

-• Investors should never rely on opaque "scores" without understanding what they measure and where the inputs come from.
+• Nobody should rely on opaque property numbers without knowing what they measure and where the inputs come from.

-• Being upfront about what is estimated is more useful than a confident-sounding number with no honest basis.
+• Saying plainly what is estimated is more useful than a confident-sounding number with no basis.

 EquitySight is built and maintained by one person — Jacoby, a solo operator.
 There is no in-house valuation team and no certified valuer on staff.
 I do not collect any paid data from agents or developers, and I do not accept sponsored content.